 It has been viewed about 1.5 million times, and it’s been liked on Facebook about 17.8 thousand times.

-You might think a site like Cracked would have fairly loose guidelines, asking for little more than, “make sure it’s funny.”
-But their Writer’s Workshop actually has very rigorous guidelines: guidelines that have made this site one of the most successful on the web.
+You might think a site like Cracked would have fairly loose guidelines, asking for little more than “make sure it’s funny.”
+But their Writer’s Workshop actually has very rigorous guidelines; guidelines that have made the site one of the most successful on the web.
 Some of the takeaways include:

 - Start the intro with a joke or something clever.
 Don’t waste time introducing the subject.